OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 If you have selected a task or a task has been automatically assigned to you, click on "Download task" to download or display the task.
 If you click on the file name of the task, the task is displayed.
 You can then download the task again at any time.

 It is also possible that your teacher has not stored the task in the course element "Task", but has chosen a different location, e.g. another course element, an HTML page, an external website or has set the task orally in presence or in an online meeting.
-In this case, the "Assignment of task" section does not appear.
+In this case, the "Assign task" section does not appear.

 [Up (Participant perspective) ^](#process_task)<br>
 [To the top of the page ^](#course_element_task)